Cecehodges/cecehodges.me/content/posts/lvm-practice.md

     └─xvdb1       202:17   0  1.6G  0 part
     └─Office-IT 253:0    0  1.6G  0 lvm
 ```

 To make our logical volume usable and available at boot time, we need to do a few more steps.
 Let's format our volume to use the ext4 filesystem.

 ```
 # mkfs -t ext4 /dev/Office/IT
 ```

 Now we want it to be available when we reboot our instance.
-This will require us to modify the /etc/fstab file.
+This will require us to modify the `/etc/fstab` file.
 Let's make a copy of this file in our home directory first, just in case we break our machine we have a back up.

 ```
 # cp /etc/fstab ~
 ```

-Use the blkid command to find out what the UUID (universally unique identifier) for our logical volume is.
-It will be different for each person.
+Use the `blkid` command to find out what the UUID (universally unique identifier) for our logical volume is.
+It will be different for each volume.
 Copy the identifier.
-Now let's open the etc/fstab file.
+Now let's open the `/etc/fstab` file.
 I use VIM for this.
 (VIM will need to be installed on this instance since it does not come pre-installed.)

 ```
 vim /etc/fstab
 ```

 Once opened, you will see an UUID already there, do not edit this one.
 Below is an example of me entering the information for our example.

 ```
 UUID=82587fd7-c0cd-4512-b0a2-db6b5bdd0302 /IT ext4 defaults 0 0
 ```

-The /IT is the mount point and the ext4 is the file type.
-We need to create the mount point /IT and mount our volume to it.
+The `/IT` is the mount point and the `ext4` is the file type.
+We need to create the mount point `/IT` and mount our volume to it.

 ```
 # mkdir /IT
 # mount -av
 ```

-Mount -av = mount everything verbosely.
-One last lsblk will show us the final partition table.
+`mount -av` = mount everything verbosely.
+One last `lsblk` will show us the final partition table.

 ```
 # lsblk
     NAME          MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT